lowjoel/kvm-guest-drivers-windows-wiki/Driver-installation.md

    - In the "Where do you want to install Windows?" window, you may not see your hard disk or storage device listed if it's not recognized.
 Click "Load Driver."

 9. **Load Drivers:**
    - The "Load Driver" window will open.
-Insert the USB flash drive containing the driver files you prepared earlier.
+Insert the USB flash drive or attach the Virtio-Win ISO containing the driver files you prepared earlier.

 10. **Browse for Drivers:**
     - Click "Browse" and navigate to the USB flash drive to find the driver files you downloaded.
 Select the appropriate driver and click "Next."